mmc41/VALJOGen/GETSTARTED.md

 VALJOGen output can be customized in a number of ways as listed below (in a order of preference):

 1. Use existing options in VALJOGenerate and VALJOConfigure annotations.
+Alternatively, specify same options in qualified form as -A options to the annotation processor or in a "valjogen.properties" file located at the root of your classpath.
-2. Specify a BaseClass with your custom code in your VALJOConfigure annotation.
+2. Customization by inheritance A: Specify a BaseClass with your custom code in your VALJOConfigure annotation.
-3. Subclass the generates class(es) and out your custom stuff there (use VALJOConfigure modifier option to make generated class abstract or non final)
+3. Customization by inheritance B: Subclass the generates class(es) and put your custom stuff there (use VALJOConfigure modifier option to make generated class abstract or non final)
 4. Add custom method(s) in a custom template group file specified in your VALJOConfigure annotation.
+Do this if you need to create dynamic code depending on how the class looks like (exact members, properties, methods etc).
 5. Override the regions defined in the build-in templates.
-Do this in a custom template group file specified in your VALJOConfigure annotation.
+Also using a custom template group file specified in your VALJOConfigure annotation.
+Do this if you want to make small changes to existing functionality or if you want to insert something special like an innner class etc.
 6. Override existing template methods.
-Do this in a custom template group file specified in your VALJOConfigure annotation
+Also using a custom template group file specified in your VALJOConfigure annotation.
+Do this if you want to completely change an existing generated method and it's regions are not flexible enough.

 See [VALJOConfigure JavaDocs](apidocs/com/fortyoneconcepts/valjogen/annotations/VALJOConfigure.html#customJavaTemplateFileName) and the [examples](http://valjogen.41concepts.com/examples.html) for details about custom templates.
 See also the [StringTemplate 4 cheat sheet](https://theantlrguy.atlassian.net/wiki/display/ST4/StringTemplate+cheat+sheet) for syntax and general tips.